Alan-Foster/Bubblewrap-App/README.md

 ## Changelog

+* 0.4.0 - Added rounded corners to bubbles.
+Background is now bubble-blue.
+* 0.3.0 - Added instructions.
+Changed backgroud color.
+Got a cup of tea.
-* 0.0.2 - The app finally works now!
+* 0.2.0 - The app finally works now!
-* 0.0.1 - Initial Launch and Testing
+* 0.1.0 - Initial Launch and Testing